zeyn0-9/Integrated-Mini-SOC-Ecosystem/README.md

 ## 📌 Project Overview

 The **Integrated Mini-SOC Ecosystem** is a fully functional, production-grade Security Operations Center built entirely on open-source and cloud-based technologies.
-It simulates real-world enterprise SOC operations including:
+It simulates real-world enterprise SOC operations, including:

 - ✅ Centralized log collection from Windows, Linux, and network sources
 - ✅ Real-time threat detection mapped to MITRE ATT&CK